Flowpack/Flowpack.Listable/README.md

 }
 ```

-It would use the object `Something.Custom:HereShort` for rendering each item.
+It would use the object `Something.Custom:Here.Short` for rendering each item.

 Make sure to correctly configure the cache.